MERNCraft/css-only-games-1/README.md

 ```
 Notice that there are three radio buttons which all appear before the `<a>` link.
 These radio buttons share the same `name` property, so only one can be on at a time, but they all have different `id` values.

-In your CSS page, comment out the ruleset for `a:hover::after` and add a new rule for the radio buttons:
+In your CSS page, comment out the rule for `a:hover::after` and add a new rule for the radio buttons:
 ```css
 /* a:hover::after {
   animation: timer 1s forwards step-end;